Keyboard Gravitas for the Numerate

 By popular demand of our friends on KeebTalk, a special Veracity Steel edition is offered, milled from a solid block of dense stainless steel and then polished by hand to a mirror finish.
 This version, which immensely increases the weight and reduces internal sound transmission, proved shockingly popular on the Norbaforce Mark II (given the necessarily high cost) and was very well-received by the clients who opted to get it.

-This is a pre-order, slated to ship around the end of summer.
+This is a pre-order currently in production, slated to ship before the end of 2021.

 Made in the USA